Principal Investigator

 Daniel Wagenaar

-daw@caltech.edu / +1 (626) 395-2577
+daw@caltech.edu / +1 (626) 395-8567

 Daniel Wagenaar obtained his PhD in Physics from Caltech studying the networks formed by cultures of rat cortical neurons grown on multi-electrode arrays working with Jerry Pine and Steve Potter (at Georgia Tech).
 Before that, he studied theoretical physics as an undergraduate student at the University of Amsterdam and information theory and neural networks as a Master’s student in the Math Department of King’s College, London.
 (More...)

-After his PhD, Dr Wagenaar did a postdoc in the lab of Bill Kristan at UCSD, where he combined electrophysiology and voltage-sensitive dye imaging to study motor behavior in the medicinal leech, and in 2008, he started his own research group at Caltech as a Broad Senior Research Fellow where he started his work on crossmodal sensory integration.
+After his PhD, Dr Wagenaar worked as a postdoc in the lab of Bill Kristan at UCSD, where he combined electrophysiology and voltage-sensitive dye imaging to study motor behavior in the medicinal leech, and in 2008, he started his own research group at Caltech as a Broad Senior Research Fellow where he started his work on crossmodal sensory integration.
 (More...)

 Alumni